GRACE

 DIRECTOR’S STATEMENT

-My goal with this film is twofold: to shed light on Down syndrome by paying homage to a dear friend’s daughter, whom I adore, and to help others heal from grief.
+GRACE is dedicated to my dear sister, Shelley, who died from COVID in 2021, and is an homage to a dear friend’s daughter with Down syndrome.
 My friend’s daughter, Grace, is a bright light in an often bleak world; I wanted to repay her for the unconditional love she gives so freely to so many.

-Between 2017 and 2020, I lost my mother, father, only sibling, and dog.
+Between 2017 and 2020, I lost my mother, father, and only sibling.
 The stages of grief are intensely real.
 It’s taken me years to accept the lesson that Grace embraces by film’s end —our loved ones “are closer than breathing, nearer than hand or feet.”
 (Lord Tennyson).
 It’s my wish that this film will be a salve for those who have lost someone dear to them.

 In a world that’s increasingly numb and disconnected, where demonizing the “evil other” is unfortunately commonplace, now more than ever, I believe we must create stories that restore our empathy and remind us of our shared humanity.
 GRACE is one of those stories.
 I hope that this film inspires people to look beyond red or blue to the wounded soul, as we’re all wounded souls in some way, yearning to connect and be loved.